NickElseySpelloC/LightingControl/README.md

 | WebsiteAccessKey | If you have configured an access key for the PowerControllerViewer, configure it here.
 Alternatively, set the VIEWER_ACCESS_KEY environment variable. |
 | WebsiteTimeout | How long to wait for a reponse from the PowerControllerViewer when posting state information. |

-### Section: ShellyDevices
+### Section: SCSmartDevices

-In this section you can configure one or more Shelly Smart switches, one of which will be used to contro your pool pump or water heater and optionally monitor its energy usage.
-See the [Shelly Getting Started guide](https://nickelseyspelloc.github.io/sc_utility/guide/shelly_control/) for details on how to configure this section.
+In this section you can configure one or more Shelly and/or Tasmota smart switches.
+See the [Smart Devices library](https://nickelseyspelloc.github.io/sc-smart-device/) for details on how to configure this section.

 ### Section: Location